 First, I’d like to say how much I enjoy Seogdk and all its valuable information.
 I particularly recommend this article on making your website friendly to both search engines and users.
 It’s an honor to guest post here!

-Hackers are the contemporary bank robbers, especially if you’re a person who does business online.
+Hackers are contemporary bank robbers, especially if you’re a person who does business online.
 They come into your space, armed to the teeth with their tactics and internet knowledge, and they make demands and threaten to hurt you and your business.
 But with help from a little bit of common sense and a whole lot of sensible advice, you can make sure that your website remains protected from malicious hackers!

 Make a Secure Password